-Flush DNS cache locally in macOS Monterey, Big Sur, OSX, Linux and Windows
+Flush DNS cache locally on macOS Ventura, Monterey, Big Sur, OSX, Linux and Windows

-When URLs are just not resolving the way you want, it may be time to time to clear or flush the DNS nameserver local cache – enter the relevant command in the Terminal/command line for the macOS operating system you are on.
-How to flush the local DNS cache macOS Monterey 12.0.0 sudo dscacheutil -flushcache;…
+When URLs are just not resolving the way you want, it may be time to clear or flush the DNS nameserver local cache – enter the relevant command in the Terminal/command line for the macOS operating system you are on.
+How to flush the local macOS DNS cache macOS Ventura 13.0.0 sudo dscacheutil -flushcache; sudo…

 Read MoreEnable the root user in macOS Monterey and earlier macOS versions